Mighty Hurricanes and Deadly Floodwaters

 Ditto for Florence in 2018.
 Some people were just recovering from Matthew when Florence wheeled in and upended their lives again.

-Throw in toxic coal ash pits, sewage treatment plants and industrial sites and you come to see the witches’ brew that cooks when lagoons are breeched, when poultry houses are submerged, when coal ash pits are flushed and sewage treatment plants are overwhelmed.
+Throw in toxic coal ash pits, sewage treatment plants and industrial sites and you come to see the witches’ brew that cooks when lagoons are breached, when poultry houses are submerged, when coal ash pits are flushed and sewage treatment plants are overwhelmed.

 Imagine this witches’ brew poisoning your drinking water or washing into your home.
-And you may not even know it.

 Rick Dove, a founder of Waterkeeper’s Alliance who viewed the recent flooding by helicopter, puts it most succinctly, “I saw Florence sending millions of gallons of animal poop flooding across North Carolina.”
 How soon will this happen again?